 The first automobiles to drive west were driven by insurance salesmen and land agents.
 When an attorney in a small Texas town rose to leave during an important trial, he practically emptied the courtroom.
 Jurors, witnesses and spectators all wanted to see his two-cylinder Maxwell.
 An irate judge pounded his gavel and ordered the autorist to “Drive the contraption a mile out of town where there are no horses and permit everyone to look it over so the court can resume its regular business.”

 As with all technology, outlaws were quick to see the advantage of automobiles.
 The auto allowed for a quick get-away and would keep going long after a horse gave out.
 This left local sheriffs at a disadvantage.

 Youths hopped on the auto band-wagon long before their elders and many ceased driving the family springboards entirely.
 Frontier lawmen suddenly found themselves issuing stern warnings, not to outlaws, but to racing youths.

 The automobile was supposed to make the world a safer, saner, quieter and healthier place.
 That’s something to think about the next time you’re stuck in traffic.
 But take heart: the safer, quieter, more economical Robot Car is here.

 To celebrate the publication of my book, my publisher is running a fun contest.
 To enter all you have to do is write a paragraph or two about the car that played a part in your life’s story and send to:

 Margaret has published more than 40 books and is a N.Y.
-Times Bestselling author and past Romance Writers of America Rita Finalist.
-She writes historical novels set--where else?--in the Old West!
-A Match Made in Texas is available for pre-order now.
-Margaret's stories also appear in the 12 Brides of Christmas, Pioneer Christmas and Second Chance at Star Inn collections.
+Times Bestselling author and two-time Romance Writers of America Rita Finalist.
+She writes historical novels set–where else?–in the Old West!
+She has written for a day time soap and is currently working on a new series.
 Not bad for someone who flunked 8th grade English.
-Just don't ask her to diagram a sentence.
+Just don’t ask her to diagram a sentence.